Dave-Ed-Cast/Astral-Wilds/README.md

 ![Swift](https://img.shields.io/badge/Swift-6-blue) ![Platform](https://img.shields.io/badge/Platform-visionOS-red) ![License](https://img.shields.io/badge/License-GNU-green)

 **AstralWilds** is an immersive **visionOS** application that brings the solar system to life in your living room.
-Developed as part of the **ARTE project** at the Apple Developer Academy, this prototype offers a captivating and interactive journey through space.
+Developed at the Apple Developer Academy, this app offers a captivating and interactive journey through space.
+It is a project sent to allow my participation at the Advanced Research Track experience, ARTE, program.

 ---